sofroniewn/mesoscope/README.md

 mesoscope convert input/ output/
 ```

 This will create a folder `output` with the converted images.
 Type `mesoscope convert -h` to see other options.
-Note that during image writing `int16` values will be replaced with `uint16` values so any negative values will be clipped at 0.
+Note that during image writing `int16` values will be written as `uint16` so any negative values will be clipped at 0.

 # use as a module